Regenerating riperian forests in urban Cameroon

 3. Train the next generation of rewilders: We train young people on how to create native, wild forest using the innovative miyawaki method.
 We also iterate the place of forest in their origin and evolution.

-As such, we are committed to creating miyawaki forests (not planting trees) around the 5 main water catchments in Buea within 36months.
+As such, we are committed to creating miyawaki forests (not planting trees) around the 5 major water catchments in Buea within 36months.
 We hope to that this recharges ground water, sooth local temperatures, revamp the biodiversity of the area and act as a source of livelihood (non-timber forest products) to especially women.

 4. Innovation: How are you innovating or using unique approaches to solve the problem?